mr1upmachine/mr1upmachine-website/public/assets/recipes/beef-stew.md

 - 3-5 (~600g) yellow onions
 - 7 garlic cloves, minced
 - 2 cups beef stock
-- 3 cups red wine (2nd from bottom shelf aka 2nd from worst) - 1/2 bottle.
-Hierarchy of best to worst is Pinot Noir > Merlot > Cabernet Sauvignon
+- 3 cups red wine (Hierarchy of best to worst for this recipe is Pinot Noir > Merlot > Cabernet Sauvignon)
 - 2 cups water
 - 1 6oz can tomato paste
 - ½ ketchup
 - ½ cup balsamic vinegar
 - 2 tbsp rosemary
-- flour (Enough to coat the beef chunks in flour and pan sear them before proceeding with the recipe.)
+- flour (Enough to coat the beef chunks in flour and pan sear them)
 - 2 tbsp salt
 - pepper to taste
 - sugar to taste